PortingPivot/Caxton-Mirrored/README.md

   "margin": 8,
   // The width of the range around the glyph between the minimum and maximum
   // representable signed distances.
+  // This also determines the width of the border drawn for glowing sign text.
   "range": 4,
   // Whether to invert the signed distance field.
   // If your glyphs appear inverted, then try changing this setting.